FusionAuth/fusionauth-site/site/_posts/2021-01-13-why-outsource-auth.md

 * Complex new features can take significant time to build.
 Outsourced auth systems likely have these features already built (things like multi-factor authentication, user management interfaces, analytics and audit logs, and brute force hack detection, among others).
 * With an in-house solution, you'll have to budget time to monitor new security threats and patch your system in a rapidly evolving threat landscape.
 * You won't get the benefits of a dedicated team that are constantly improving your auth system.
 This is actually a bigger deal than it seems, because if you outsource auth then other companies will also be filing issue reports and feature requests on your behalf, so you reap the benefits of those extra eyes as well.
-* In the case of mergers or acquisitions, an in-house solution is likely to be terrible at combining different databases of users and managing things like duplicates and incomplete data.
-Enterprise Identity Unification (EIU) efforts can founder on internal auth systems.
+* In the case of mergers or acquisitions, an in-house solution is likely to be terrible at combining different databases of users and managing things like duplicates or incomplete data.
+Such enterprise identity unification efforts can founder on internal auth systems.
+FusionAuth, on the other hand, supports modeling different user bases with tenants.

 ## Cost